vova07/yii2-rbac-module/README.md

 By default `RBAC` module provide 3 defaults roles: `user`, `admin` and `superadmin`.

-You can add more roles by creating your own `rbac.php` file.
+You can add more roles by creating your own `rules.php` file.

+If you want to regenerate the `rbac` files, you can change the `itemFile`, `assignmentFile` and `ruleFile` in your config `authManager` section and run `php yii cron/cron/init`.